frederic-perez/AmE-dictionary/data/dictionary.md

 __improvidence__ _n_ :two::hammer:
 __improvident__ _adj_
 __impunity__ _n_ :two: Exemption or freedom from punishment, harm, or loss.
+__imputable__ _adj_ Possible to impute or ascribe; attributable. _Syn_ ascribable, due to, referable _The oversight was not imputable to him because he was on vacation when it occurred._
 __in a nutshell__
 __in abeyance__
 __in all likelihood__